RLOCKLEAR1/graphiq-search-plugin/README.md

 **"How does the embedded content look on mobile devices?"**

-Our widgets are fully responsive–meaning that they will respond to the size of whatever device they are shown on.
+Our visualizations are fully responsive–meaning that they will respond to the size of whatever device they are shown on.
 As mentioned in the answer to the question above, we recommend using the script-based embed code so that the height can be adjusted dynamically in addition to the width (script-based embed codes may not work with every CMS, so please test).

 ## Questions